f5devcentral/f5-agility-labs-xc/docs/class7/module2/task2.rst

    You should see the AI-generated web application load successfully.

-   *What you’re seeing:*

-   - Your request is being processed by the F5 Distributed Cloud HTTPS Load Balancer and forwarded to your application running in vK8s.

 2. Browse the application normally.

-   Click around the application and load a few pages.
+   Click around the application and load a few pages to generates **baseline traffic**.

-   *What this does:*

-   - This generates **baseline traffic**, which helps populate logs and provides a clean reference before launching attacks.

 Explore F5 Distributed Cloud Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3. Review the HTTPS Load Balancer configuration in F5 Distributed Cloud.
+1. Review the HTTPS Load Balancer configuration in F5 Distributed Cloud.

    In the F5 Distributed Cloud console, locate the HTTPS Load Balancer associated with your namespace.